-Quarks were theorized in 1964, independently by physicists Murray Gell-Mann and George Zweig, and the particles were first observed at the Stanford Linear Accelerator National Laboratoryin 1968.
-Gell-Mann chose the name, which is said to have come from a poem in the novel "Finnegan's Wake," by James Joyce:
+Quarks were theorized in 1964, independently by physicists Murray Gell-Mann and George Zweig, and physicist first observed the particles at the Stanford Linear Accelerator National Laboratory in 1968.
+According to The Nobel Foundation, Gell-Mann chose the name, which is said to have come from a poem in the novel "Finnegans Wake," by James Joyce:

 "Experiments at particle accelerators in the '50s and '60s showed that protons and neutrons are merely representatives of a large family of particles now called hadrons.
-More than 100 [now more than 200] hadrons, sometimes called the 'hadronic zoo,' have thus far been detected," according to Bogdan Povh, et al., in their book "Particles and Nuclei: An Introduction to the Physical Concepts" (Springer, 2008).
+More than 100 [now more than 200] hadrons, sometimes called the 'hadronic zoo,' have thus far been detected," according to the book "Particles and Nuclei: An Introduction to the Physical Concepts" (Springer, 2008).

-Scientists have detailed the ways in which quarks constitute these hadron particles.
-"There are two types of hadrons: baryons and mesons," writes Lena Hansen in "The Color Force," a paper published online by Duke University.
+Scientists have detailed the ways quarks constitute these hadron particles.
+"There are two types of hadrons: baryons and mesons," Lena Hansen wrote in "The Color Force," a paper published online by Duke University.
 "Every baryon is made up of three quarks, and every meson is made of a quark and an antiquark," where an antiquark is the antimatter counterpart of a quark having the opposite electric charge.
-Baryons are a class of particle that comprises protons and neutrons.
+Baryons are the class of particles that comprises protons and neutrons.
 Mesons are short-lived particles produced in large particle accelerators and in interactions with high-energy cosmic rays.

 Quarks come in six varieties that physicists call "flavors."
 In order of increasing mass, they are referred to as up, down, strange, charm, bottom and top.
-The up and down quarks are stable and make up protons and neutrons.
+The up and down quarks are stable and make up protons and neutrons, Live Science previously reported.
 For example, the proton is composed of two up quarks and a down quark, and is denoted as (uud).

-The other, more massive flavors are only produced in high-energy interactions and have extremely short half-lives.
+The other, more massive flavors are produced only in high-energy interactions and decay extremely quickly.
 They are typically observed in mesons, which can contain different combinations of flavors as quark-antiquark pairs.
-The last of these, the top quark, was theorized in 1973 by Makoto Kobayashi and Toshihide Maskawa, but it was not observed until 1995 in an accelerator experiment at the Fermi National Accelerator Laboratory (Fermilab).
+The last of these, the top quark, was theorized in 1973 by Makoto Kobayashi and Toshihide Maskawa, but it was not observed until 1995, in an accelerator experiment at the Fermi National Accelerator Laboratory (Fermilab).
 Kobayashi and Maskawa were awarded the 2008 Nobel Prize in physics for their prediction.

 Quarks have another property, also with six manifestations.
 This property was labeled "color," but it should not be confused with the common understanding of color.
 The six manifestations are termed red, blue, green, antired, antiblue and antigreen.
-The anti-colors belong, appropriately, to the antiquarks.
-The color properties explain how the quarks are able to obey the Pauli Exclusion Principle, which states that no two identical objects can occupy the same place, Hansen said.
+The anticolors belong, appropriately, to the antiquarks.
+The color properties explain how the quarks can obey the Pauli exclusion principle, which states that no two identical objects can occupy the same quantum state, Hansen said.
 That is, quarks making up the same hadron must have different colors.
-Thus, all three quarks in a baryon are of different colors, and a meson must contain a colored quark and antiquark of the corresponding anti-color.
+Thus, all three quarks in a baryon are of different colors, and a meson must contain a colored quark and an antiquark of the corresponding anticolor.

-The strong force results from the exchange of force-carrier particles called bosons.
-Particles of matter transfer energy by exchanging bosons with each other.
+Particles of matter transfer energy by exchanging force-carrying particles, known as bosons, with one another.
 The strong force is carried by a type of boson called a "gluon," so named because these particles function as the "glue" that holds the nucleus and its constituent baryons together.
-A strange thing happens in the attraction between two quarks: the strong force does not decrease with the distance between the two particles, as the electromagnetic force does; in fact, it increases, more akin to stretching a mechanical spring.
+A strange thing happens in the attraction between two quarks: The strong force does not decrease with the distance between the two particles, as the electromagnetic force does; in fact, it increases, more akin to the stretching of a mechanical spring.

 As with a mechanical spring, there is a limit to the distance that two quarks can be separated from each other, which is about the diameter of a proton.
 When this limit is reached, the tremendous energy required to achieve the separation is suddenly converted to mass in the form of a quark-antiquark pair.
-This energy-to mass conversion happens in accordance with Einstein's famous equation, E = mc2, or in this case, m = E/c2 — where E is energy, m is mass, and c is the speed of light.
-Because this conversion occurs every time we try to separate quarks from each other, free quarks have not been observed and are believed not to exist as individual particles.
-In his book, "Gauge Theories of the Strong, Weak and Electromagnetic Interactions: Second Edition" (Princeton University Press, 2013), Chris Quigg of Fermilab states, "the definitive observation of free quarks would be revolutionary."
+This energy-to-mass conversion happens in accordance with Einstein's famous equation E = mc2 — or, in this case, m = E/c2 — where E is energy, m is mass, and c is the speed of light.
+Because this conversion occurs every time we try to separate quarks from each other, free quarks have not been observed and physicists don’t believe they exist as individual particles.
+In his book "Gauge Theories of the Strong, Weak and Electromagnetic Interactions: Second Edition" (Princeton University Press, 2013), Chris Quigg of Fermilab states, "The definitive observation of free quarks would be revolutionary."

 Residual strong force

-The energy that is released by breaking the residual strong force bond takes the form of high-speed particles and gamma rays, producing what we call radioactivity.
-Collisions with particles from the decay of nearby nuclei can precipitate this process causing a “nuclear chain reaction.”
-Energy from the fission of heavy nuclei such as uranium-235 and plutonium-239 is what powers nuclear reactors and atomic bombs.
+The energy released by the breaking of the residual strong force bond takes the form of high-speed particles and gamma-rays, producing what we call radioactivity.
+Collisions with particles from the decay of nearby nuclei can precipitate this process, causing a nuclear chain reaction.
+Energy from the fission of heavy nuclei, such as uranium-235 and plutonium-239, is what powers nuclear reactors and atomic bombs.